 It's early morning by the time I pull up to an old motel off the Interstate.
 I grab the bags and lock the doors.
-The clerk is fast asleep at the reception desk, his drool dripping onto a men's magazine.
-I shake him and startled he sits up straight and mumbles : “I wasn't asleep, boss !”
+The clerk is fast asleep at the reception desk, his drool dribbling onto a men's sport's magazine.
+I shake him.
+Startled, he sits up straight and mumbles a hurried “I wasn't asleep, boss !”

-I think.
+I hadn't thought about a timeframe.
 When should I leave ?
 As soon as possible.
 I'll stay for a day, catch up on all the sleep I've missed and then head up the coast.
-I don't have a clue of where she is and the thought that she might be dead has crossed my mind a few times.
+I don't have a clue of where she is though.
+The thought that she might be dead has crossed my mind a few times, but I push it away.
 If only I had some information on her location, I would know where to start looking.

-There's a noise on the other line, then I hear the most beautiful voice, Leah's.
+There's a rustling noise on the other end of the line, then I hear the most beautiful voice, Leah's, “Hey, brother.”

-I bite my tongue, this isn't the way to tell her that we aren't related.
+I bite my tongue at her words.
+This isn't the time or place to tell her that we aren't related.

 “Where are you, are you hurt ?”
 I ask urgently.